 Accordingly, WLS’s goals for Community Conversations in the Library are:

-- Community education that provides an informed context for exploring current issues
+- Community education providing an informed context for exploring current issues.

 - Awareness of opportunities for action, from ongoing learning to active support of an issue or project.

 Community Conversations – Harwood-style.
 The Harwood Institute is the go-to place for people and organizations looking for ways to fight against the negative conditions stifling progress in society.
 They teach and coach people from all walks of life how to move society forward by building stronger communities, bridging divides and creating a culture of shared responsibility.
 Unlike other groups that support communities, they get to the core of what it takes to create real progress and change.
 They give people who feel stuck a renewed sense of hope and a real path forward.

 Tools from The Harwood Institute have been used by many communities to change the conversation and move forward to shared action.